Deep multi-modal aggregation network for MR image reconstruction with auxiliary modality: Introduction

-Recently, deep learning techniques have been widely used for MR image reconstruction~\cite{wang_first,yang2017dagan,quan2018compressed,4,zhang2019reducing,sriram2020grappanet,elazab2020gp,hamghalam2020high}.
-However, most of these methods focus on using undersampled data of a mono-modal acquisition to reconstruct high-quality MR images (shown in~\figref{motivation}(a)).
-Thus, using MR sequences with shorter acquisition times to assist the collection of other sequences with closely related structural information is a new idea to accelerate MR imaging~\cite{xiang2018deep}.
-For example, T1 and T2 weighted images are two closely related MR sequences, but T2 weighted imaging is slower than T1 weighted due to its relatively longer TRs and TEs.
-Therefore, we can use the T1 weight as complementary modality to guide T2 weighted image reconstruction.
-Specifically,~\figref{T1T2} shows two different-modality MR sequences from the same subject.
-Image (a) is the T1 weighted image, which is used to identify fatty tissue, obtain morphological information, and for post-contrast imaging; (b) is the T2 weighted image, which is used to detect edema, inflammation and assess anatomical structure.
-Only a few studies have attempted to conduct multi-modal fusion between different MR sequences to accelerate image reconstruction~\cite{xiang2018deep}, \eg, reconstruct the high-quality T2 weighted image according to the high coupling relationship between T1 and T2 images~\cite{xiang2018deep, zhou2020dudornet}.
-However,~\cite{xiang2018deep} directly integrates T1 and T2 images as a two-channel input, using early fusion (shown in~\figref{motivation}\!~(b)).
-Similarly,~\cite{zhou2020dudornet} directly adds T1 to the input of each block as the prior information to recover images.
-Though impressive, existing methods stacking T1 image and T2 image directly into the network do not explore the feature level information, which are especially critical for T2 weighted image reconstruction.
+Recently, deep learning techniques have been widely used for MR image reconstruction\cite{wang_first,yang2017dagan,quan2018compressed,sriram2020grappanet,Wang2020nmi,Caliva2022}.
+However, most of these methods focus on using undersampled data of a mono-modal acquisition to reconstruct high-quality MR images.
+In clinical practice, collecting multiply modalities at the same time is often required to better observe the lesions.
+Therefore, using MR sequences with a shorter acquisition time to assist the collection of other sequences closely related to structural information will be an efficient solution to shorten the overall imaging time.
+For example, T1 and T2 weighted images are two closely related MR sequences, but T1 weighted imaging is slower than T2 weighted due to its relatively longer TRs and TEs\cite{sui2018multimodal}.
+Therefore, we can use the T1 weight as an auxiliary modality to guide T2 weighted image reconstruction.
+Currently, only a few studies have attempted to use deep learning techniques for multi-modal fusion between different MR sequences to accelerate image reconstruction\cite{xiang2018deep}, \eg, reconstruct the high-quality T2 weighted image according to the high coupling relationship between T1 and T2 images\cite{xiang2018deep, zhou2020dudornet}.
+However, these methods stacking T1 image and T2 image directly into the deep network do not explore the feature level information, which is especially critical for T2 weighted image reconstruction.